jayapriyan30/CAS23-SA02/README.md

 3️⃣ Over-Reliance on AI – Users may depend too much.
 ✅ Flagging important emails for manual review.
+FUTURE ENHANCEMENTS :
+1️⃣.
+Multilanguage Smart Replies 🌍
+Enable automatic translation to generate responses in the sender’s native language.
+Supports cross-border communication for businesses and global users.
+2️⃣.
+AI-Powered Email Scheduling & Follow-Ups ⏳
+The system can analyze past interactions and suggest the best time to send replies.
+Automate follow-up emails for unanswered messages.
+3️⃣.
+Emotion-Aware Responses 😊
+Implement emotion detection using advanced sentiment analysis.
+AI will adjust the response tone based on the sender’s mood (e.g., empathetic for complaints, professional for formal requests).

 CONCLUSION :
 SA02 is a smarter, adaptive email assistant that saves time, improves efficiency, and personalizes communication.
 By combining AI-powered learning with security controls, it makes email management effortless while maintaining human-like responses.

 ✅ Impact: Less workload, faster replies, better communication.